-Most cultures which are 50% confluent will be ready for passage within three days and should be fed with 7 to 8 mL of supplemented medium.
+Most cultures which are 50% confluent will be ready for passage in the following 1 to 2 days and should be fed with 7 to 8 mL of supplemented medium daily.

 Do not use more than 10 mL of medium per 25 cm2 of culture surface to ensure that the media depth is at a level where gas diffusion will be sufficient to support the cells' requirements for oxygen.